 Social media stories have been gaining popularity since Snapchat first came out with Stories, and for good reason.

 Stories (now available on Instagram, Facebook, YouTube, LinkedIn and Twitter) are an effective way to engage users and drive visibility to your products or services.
-They offer a unique format that can be used to promote events, showcase products, announce deals, or even just tell a story.
+Stories are posts that disappear after 24 hours and offer a unique format that can be used to promote events, showcase products, announce deals, or even just tell a story.

-17) Interactive Content & UGC
+16) Interactive Content & UGC

 - Quizzes and polls

 Here’s an excellent example of a 360 VR video (be sure to use your mouse or finger to move the video left, right, up, down):